Château Quintus, the 5th grand vin of Domaine Clarence Dillon

 Mariette Veyssière, Director of Château Quintus

-Armed with the knowledge of their terroir, the Quintus teams produce two wines, the grand vin Château Quintus and the second wine Dragon de Quintus.
+Armed with the knowledge of their terroir, the Quintus teams produce two wines, the grand vin Château Quintus and the second wine Dragon de Quintus, both classified in Saint Emilion Grand Cru appellation.

 Château Quintus 2016, vintage of maturity

-From the beginning, Twins has kept a close eye on this estate in construction, with several highlights: the first vintage of Quintus in 2011, then “from 2015 onwards, a much more distinctive style and in 2016, a key vintage”, says Pauline Lagarrigue, Export Director at Twins.
+From the beginning, the wine merchant of Bordeaux wines, Twins, has kept a close eye on this estate in construction, with several highlights: the first vintage of Quintus in 2011, then “from 2015 onwards, a much more distinctive style and in 2016, a key vintage”, says Pauline Lagarrigue, Export Director at Twins.
 Mariette Veyssière feels the same.

 Suggested food pairing with Château Quintus 2016, by Chef Arthur Leprevost: